 On Feb.
-14, 1962, he married Rosalind Mary Fenton, in St. Anthony, Idaho.
-Their marriage was later solemnized in the Idaho Falls LDS Temple June, 17, 1970.
+14, 1962, he married Rosalind Mary Fenton in St. Anthony.
+Their marriage was later solemnized in the Idaho Falls LDS Temple on June 17, 1970.

 He returned to Idaho and settled in Teton City, where he lived the rest of his life.
 He received his associate degree from Pensacola Jr. College and his bachelor's and master's degrees from Idaho State University.
 In 1983, Don earned his social work license and was employed at the Juvenile Correction Center in St. Anthony from 1979 until he retired in 2010.
 He also worked part time at Hathaway Construction for several years.